 I made some chalkboard labels using my Cricut Explore Air machine and Chalk Board Vinyl, but these Chalkboard labels are very similar and can be used around the house in other ways.

-4. Add labels if desired.
+- Add labels if desired.
 Be sure to check out my printable organization labels available HERE.
-You can see close up the paint is not perfect but I like that look.
+When looking close up, you can see the paint is not perfect but I like that look (farmhouse style).
 If you want a cleaner look then choose baskets in your preferred color so you don’t need to paint.

 I use these baskets to hold children’s books, DVDs, magazines, and children’s electronic devices.